 Layers are great for this so you can layer your baby up or down depending on how warm it is.
 Don’t forget head gear!
 A wide brimmed hat in the sun is essential and a sunshade on your stroller or baby carrier.
 In cooler climbs, take a snug hat for them to wear.

-If you’re going to be out and about, you’ll also need to stock up on a high factor sunscreen.
+If you’re going to be out and about, you’ll also need sun protection.
 Take your favourite brand from home to make sure your baby is covered (literally) from day one of your holiday.
 Use a product you know in advance won’t irritate their skin.
-Catherine says to “make sure you use a product that is suited to the age of your baby as well as any skin conditions they may have.”
+Catherine says to “make sure sun protection is suited to the age of your baby as well as any skin conditions they may have.”

 Holidaying in the snow, or colder climates, can sometimes bring about other health problems like coughs and colds.
 Rug the family up and if this does happen, pop to your local pharmacy to stock up on the right medication to help.